Artifact-io/ai-infra-eng-coding-challenge/README.md

 In [part_1/1.1_containerize](part_1/1.1_containerize) you will need to implement an inference service in `main.py` serve a pre-trained model over HTTP.
 You will also need to implement the `Dockerfile` to containerize the model and service.

-You may use any framework(s) you like to serve the model.
+You may use any framework(s) you like to serve the model such as:
+* Flask
+* FastAPI
+* Kserve InferenceService

 Requirements: